Muneerah Shabazz and her mother, Marie Mosley, cried as they embraced.

 Because Habitat holds the mortgage, the homeowners pay no interest.
 Mortgage payments are used to help fund other Habitat projects.

-Gentle said she plans to continue volunteering with Habitat.
+The families: Gentle said she plans to continue volunteering with Habitat.
 She is a phone technician at Insurance Solutions and a business administration student at Harrisburg Area Community College-York Campus.
 She has two daughters, Breanna, 8, and Shiloh, 4.

 Shabazz is studying dental hygiene at HACC.
 She is a pharmacy technician at CVS pharmacy on Richland Avenue.
 She has a son, Nasir, and two daughters, Nyiera, 5, and Maliah, 2.